 A. It certainly is.
 Any time one person hits another person, it's considered assault, which is physical abuse.

-In addition, according to a number of studies, once a man has been violent, there's a chance he'll become violent again -- maybe even more violent.
+In addition, according to a number of studies, once a man has been violent, there's a chance they'll become violent again -- maybe even more violent.
 That's why I highly recommend couples therapy (for you and your husband) and individual therapy (for you).
 But if you at any time feel unsafe, you should leave immediately and notify the authorities.

 You can also call the National Domestic Violence Hotline for help finding support groups, counseling, and other resources in your area: 1-800-799-SAFE (7233).